- Confidentiality of Student Records

 Disclosures of directory information may normally be made without the student’s consent.
-Directory information includes the student’s name, local address, local telephone number, home address, Wesleyan e-mail address, photo images, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+Directory information includes the student’s name, local address, local telephone number, home address, Wesleyan e-mail address, photo images, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight of members of athletic teams, dates of attendance, enrollment status, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 A student who wishes to have

 directory information withheld must notify the Registrar’s Office in writing by the first day of classes.
 Note that the instruction to the Registrar’s Office should be made at the beginning of each academic year and is valid for that year only.

 Students at Wesleyan may have access to most of the information about them in their records.
 The exceptions include letters of recommendation received on a confidential basis and filed before January 1, 1975; letters of recommendation to which the student has specifically waived access; private records made by individuals within the institution, which are kept in their sole possession and shared only with a temporary substitute; records of Wesleyan’s Office of Public Safety; alumni records; financial information about parents; and employment information about students whose employment has not resulted from their status as students.